*UPDATE: With Weight Watchers Freestyle Plan, this recipe is 1 SmartPoint per muffin*

 They’re hearty and hit the spot.

-They’d be the perfect thing to prepare ahead and bake on a busy morning, like Christmas morning when you don’t have time to cook a full breakfast.
+They’d be the perfect thing to prepare ahead and bake on a busy morning when you don’t have time to cook a full breakfast.

 Just chop the onions and zucchini the night before and store it in the refrigerator.